populationgenetics/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversity.md

 Change the directory to the exercises directory and copy your data:

-We assume that you have the dirctory exercises in your home folder.
+We assume that you have the directory exercises in your home folder.
 If not, make one

 ```bash
 mkdir ~/exercises